-Four years after the accident, a man on his way home to Rochester late at night, saw two pedestrians walking towards him, then suddenly disappear.
-On another occasion he witnessed the pedestrians again, walking across the road, however this time a car drove straight through them!
+Four years after the accident, a man on his way home to Rochester late at night saw two pedestrians walking towards him when they suddenly disappeared.
+On another occasion, he witnessed the pedestrians again, walking across the road; however, a car drove straight through them this time!

 Maurice Goodenough, 1974

-In the early of hours of 13 July 1974, Maurice Goodenough, a bricklayer from Rochester was driving through Blue Bell Hill, when a “young girl” jumped in front of his car.
+In the early hours of 13 July 1974, Maurice Goodenough, a bricklayer from Rochester, drove through Blue Bell Hill when a “young girl” jumped in front of his car.
 “The girl just walked out in front of me from the edge of the road,” he said.
 “My car hit her with a hell of a bang.”

 A search was called in the nearby area, but there was no success.
 The search resumed at dawn, with tracker dogs, but no scent, tracks, or blood could be found.
-A check on hospital admissions as well as a newspaper appeal for the missing child were carried out, but nobody stepped forward.
-Goodenough was interviewed by the News of the World that Saturday night, and was obviously still shaken and adamant that he had in fact hit a girl.
+A check on hospital admissions and a newspaper appeal for the missing child was carried out, but nobody stepped forward.
+Goodenough was interviewed by the News of the World that Saturday night and was still shaken and adamant that he had hit a girl.
 “I’m not going mad”, he said.
 “But where did she vanish?
 I’m still shaking from the experience.”

 The Press jumped to the assumption that the girl must have been a ghost.
-Their research about the incident in 1965, as well as the legend of the hitch-hiking ghost, resulted in the conclusion that the girl must have been a ghost.
+Their research about the incident in 1965 and the legend of the hitch-hiking ghost resulted in the conclusion that the girl must have been a ghost.
 The fact that it was a girl, her appearance in the vicinity of the 1965 crash, her vanishing after the incident, and the fact Goodenough’s car wasn’t damaged, all point to this conclusion.

 “Ghost Girl Seen Again” – A Headline from 1992

-It was late one Sunday evening in November, when a Ian Sharpe, a 54-year-old coach driver was on his way home to Maidstone, when a young woman appeared directly in front of his vehicle near the Aylesford southbound turn-off of the A229 at Blue Bell Hill.
-The woman strangely stared right into his eyes, before he hit her, with the body going under the bonnet.
-Mortified, he slammed on his brakes, and jumped out to help the woman.
+One Sunday evening in November, it was late when Ian Sharpe, a 54-year-old coach driver, was on his way home to Maidstone when a young woman appeared directly in front of his vehicle near the Aylesford southbound turn-off of the A229 at Blue Bell Hill.
+The woman strangely stared right into his eyes before he hit her, with the body going under the bonnet.
+Mortified, he slammed on his brakes and jumped out to help the woman.

 “I honestly thought I had killed her”, he said.
 “You can’t imagine how it felt.
-I was so scared to look underneath, but I knelt down and looked straight through – there was nothing there”.
-He then looked around the vehicle and at the side of the road, but found no-one.
+I was so scared to look underneath, but I knelt and looked straight through – there was nothing there”.
+He then looked around the vehicle and at the side of the road but found no one.
 So sure he was of hitting the woman, he went to the police station at Rochester to tell them about the incident.
-Aware of the area and its reports, the police went on to explain the legend that surrounds the area.
+Aware of the area and its reports, the police explained the legend that surrounds the area.

 Nevertheless, the police returned with him to the scene, and sure enough, the search proved fruitless.
 Ian Sharpe later described it as the most terrifying experience of his life.

-Also, later that month and year, two motorists reported hitting a woman wearing a red scarf, near the Robin Hood Lane junction at Bluebell Hill.
-They searched and informed police, but yet again, no body was ever found.
+Also, later that month and year, two motorists reported hitting a woman wearing a red scarf near the Robin Hood Lane junction at Bluebell Hill.
+They searched and informed the police, but yet again, nobody was ever found.

-Hello, during 1964- 1973 I was a member of Kent Ambulance Service based at Medway.
-One Christmas Eve night while driving back from a Maidstone hospital in an ambulance, after taking a patient there, we were driving up Blue Bell Hill when suddenly my co-driver and myself noticed a person, in what appeared to be wearing a wedding dress, step out into the road, I slowed down and my mate leant out the cab window asked her where she was going this time of night.
-All she wanted was a lift, so I jumped out and opened the rear of the ambulance doors and she got in.
-When we drove into Rochester I turned my head and called out to her but the ambulance was empty.
+Hello, during 1964- 1973, I was a member of the Kent Ambulance Service based at Medway.
+One Christmas Eve night while driving back from a Maidstone hospital in an ambulance, after taking a patient there, we were driving up Blue Bell Hill when suddenly my co-driver and myself noticed a person, in what appeared to be wearing a wedding dress, step out into the road, I slowed down, and my mate leant out the cab window asked her where she was going this time of night.
+All she wanted was a lift, so I jumped out and opened the rear of the ambulance doors, and she got in.
+When we drove into Rochester, I turned my head and called out to her, but the ambulance was empty.